dleonard0/infod3/README.md

     ^C

 We typed `r` and `w` commands and the server responded with `INFO`.
-Case in this channel doesn't matter actually.
-The `r` and `w` were also aliases for `read` and `write`.
+The `r` and `w` were aliases for `READ` and `WRITE`.
-And the server accepted our unquoted strings, because they were simple.
+The server accepted our unquoted string args, because it's friendly and the strings were simple.
-This makes command-line experimentation with the protocol easy.
+This makes experimentation with the protocol easy, and, when you need it, robust quoting is available.
-You can type `help` in that channel too.
+You can also type `help` in this channel for syntax help.

-The binary interface is much more efficient.
+The binary AF\_UNIX interface is much more efficient.
-It's what the CLI tools and library use.
+It's what the CLI tools and C library use.
 See [PROTOCOL](PROTOCOL) for details.
-There's a C library for clients of course.

     $ info -r name
     Fred

 ## Subscribe-notify

-We have two terminal sessions.
+Now we have two terminal sessions, side-by-side.
-I've inserted blank lines to make the order of responses clear.
+I've staggered them to make the order of responses clear.
+Let's subscribe on the left, and make changes on the right:

     $ nc localhost 26931
     sub foo